appvision-gmbh/json2typescript/README.md

 ```

 > Note: This feature is particularly useful when doing dynamic mapping.
-Otherwise, you just may provide the type yourself (as done above with `user1`).
+Otherwise, you just may provide the type yourself (as done above with `user1`) and disable the discriminator feature.

-For example, in some cases you will expect to receive a child class instance, but you do not know in advance which one.
+A real-world example for the discriminator feature is the mapping of child classes.

 Assume that you might have two classes `AdminUser` and `NormalUser` that inherit from `User`.
 The web client sometimes cannot know the type in advance.
-If you use the discriminator property, the server can define the type and `json2typescript` will properly instantiate the desired class.
+If you use the discriminator feature, the server can define the type in the JSON and `json2typescript` will properly instantiate the desired class.
-This means, your property can be safely declared as union type of `AdminUser | NormalUser` instead of `User`.
+This means, your property can be safely declared in TypeScript as union type of `AdminUser | NormalUser` instead of `User`.

+> Warning: If you enable the discriminator feature and try to deserialize a JSON object to a registered class instance, the second parameter of the `deserialize` methods is always ignored.